playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ### Custom naming strategies for automated JSON mapping

-First support for customizing generated JSON mappings is available.
-It's possible to define the naming strategy of JSON properties.
+First support for customizing the generated JSON mappings via macro is available.
+It is possible to define the naming strategy of JSON properties.

 To use a custom naming strategy you need to define a implicit `JsonConfiguration` object and a `JsonNaming`.

 Two naming strategies are provided: the default one, using as-is the names of the class properties, and the `JsonNaming.SnakeCase` case one.

-A strategy other than the default one can be used as following:
+A strategy other than the default one can be used by `Json#reads`, `Json#writes` and `Json#format`  as following:

 ```scala
 import play.api.libs.json._